-When a client expresses satisfaction, thank him or her and provide links to your review sites.
-You can’t specifically say “please put this review on XYZ”, but you can thank them and say we would appreciate your additional comments on one of our review sites.
+When a client expresses satisfaction, thank him or her and provide links to selected review sites.
+Do not say specifically “please put this review on XYZ,” but the client can be thanked and be told that the business would appreciate their additional comments on one of these review sites.
 Sending out an automated email to clients requesting feedback about their experience after they have purchased products or services is another way to get online reviews.

-You need to be careful when requesting reviews.
+Be careful when requesting reviews.
 If the review sites suspect a business is soliciting reviews they will remove them, and give that business a digital hand slap.

 3. Be Proactive in Responding to Online Reviews

-Getting a negative review is never fun, but it’s part of being a business owner.
+Getting a negative review is never fun, but it’s part of being in business.
 If someone happens to relate a less-than-favorable experience with the business, don’t panic.
 One or two bad reviews can actually work out favorably.

 For starters, having a few negatives peppered in among the positives makes a business seem real, and doesn’t give off the vibe that it is actually testimonials being posted and used as reviews.
 Secondly, how the business responds to these reviews – hopefully with sincere apologies and problem solving responses – can make the business look good.

-However, if you start accumulating more negative online reviews than positive ones, it may be time to look at your business practices and potentially into professional reputation management assistance.
+However, if the business starts accumulating more negative online reviews than positive ones, it may be time to look at business practices, and potentially into professional reputation management assistance.

 4. Simplifying the Process with Tools and Apps

 These days, there are many tools that give users the chance to relate their experiences about a business on a wide range of review sites via a quick click on their mobile device.
 Keeping up with all of these sites can seem next to impossible at times.

 Make sure to take advantage of the tools and apps available through review sites, plus third-party tools.
 There are many that will allow a business to access, view and even respond to reviews quickly and easily.